News & Resources

 What you need to do after buying a used vehicle

-When the purchase is made, there are certain requirements in Ontario and Alberta that need to be met.
+When the purchase is made, there are certain requirements based on where you live that need to be met.

 In Ontario, the seller must give you the vehicle portion of the owner’s permit, the UVIP, and the bill of sale with the purchase price and seller’s name.
 The bill of sale must be signed and dated by both you and the seller.
 You must also register the vehicle at a ServiceOntario centre within six days of making the purchase.